AmberWilkie/MeetingBuddy-backend/README.md

-# Blank Rails Scaffold with Continuous Integration & Development
+# Blank Rails Scaffold with Continuous Integration & Development - for Pajtek

 It is well outside the scope of this README to explain the benefits of Continuous Integration and Continuous Deployment.
 If you're intrigued, start [here](http://www.agilemanifesto.org) and keep reading.
 Otherwise, here we goooooo